valinthesky/SymplyBot/README.md

-# Reacty
+# Simply
-A full reaction Discord bot
+A creative Discord bot